daytonn/jskit/README.md

-JSKit
+JSkit
 =====

 [![npm version](https://badge.fury.io/js/jskit.svg)](http://badge.fury.io/js/jskit)

-JSKit is a tiny library to end the problem of jQuery soup and `$(document).ready()` mess.
-JSKit introduces a simple, clean, and easily testable way to architect basic javascript enhanced web pages.
-Based on a simple event system, JSKit allows your back-end application to seamlessly integrate your javacsript code with minimal coupling.
+JSkit is a tiny library to end the problem of jQuery soup and `$(document).ready()` mess.
+JSkit introduces a simple, clean, and easily testable way to architect basic javascript enhanced web pages.
+Based on a simple event system, JSkit allows your back-end application to seamlessly integrate your javacsript code with minimal coupling.

 Table of Contents
 -----------------